olivierfriard/DORIS_doc/index.rst

    :width: 40%

-Record presence of of tracked objects in areas
+Record presence of the tracked objects in areas
 --------------------------------------------------------------------------------------------------------------------------------------------

 Select the **Objects in areas** tab and check the **Record presence of objects in areas** checkbox